starkbank/sdk-python/README.md

 ### Get utility payment PDF

-After its creation, a utility payment PDF may also be retrieved by passing its id.
+After its creation, a utility payment PDF may also be retrieved by its id.

 ```python
 import starkbank